makocp/ecom_framework/README.md

 - Insets: Use insets to determine the safearea for each device. for android, you need to add a multiplier.
 - Margins/Paddings: Define it as much as possible with % instead of fixed values, to make it responsive for different screen sizes.

+### Run on physical iOS Device
+- !!
+Device and Mac need to be in the same network (Wifi or Hotspot)
+- Connect device to Mac
+- XCode -> Change to Physical Device
+- Build and resolve (if there are any) warnings
+- run command `npx react-native run-ios` (device in Xcode must be chosed, see step before)
+- if URL Bundle error occurs while starting app -> Click on "Reload JS"

 ## Setup CI/CD Workflow on GCloud for Backend
 - [Tutorial: CI/CD for Node.js Application using Google Cloud](https://psspavan96.medium.com/ci-cd-for-node-js-application-using-google-cloud-part-1-5f7466df913d)